To

 Inherent Limitations of Internal Financial Controls with reference to Standalone Financial Statements

-Because of the inherent limitations of internal financial controls over financial reporting, including the possibility of collusion or improper management override of controls, material misstatements due to fraud or error may occur and not be detected.
+be detected.
 Also, projections of any evaluation of the internal financial controls with reference to financial statements of future periods are subject to the risk that the internal financial controls with reference to financial statements may become inadequate because of changes in conditions, or that the degree of compliance with the policies or procedures may deteriorate.

 Basis for Adverse Opinion

-According to the information and explanations given to us and based on our audit, material weaknesses have been identified in the companys internal financial control over financial reporting with reference to financial statements as at 31st March, 2024:
+According to the information and explanations given to us and based on our audit, material weaknesses have been identified in the companys internal financial control over financial reporting with reference to financial statements as at 31st March, 2025:

-(i) with respect to the Company not establishing an internal control framework relating to all components of internal control and consequently controls have not been designed to evaluate the appropriateness of the carrying amount of deferred tax, Impairment of trade receivable and other financial assets and recognition of gain on fair valuation of financial assets.
+(i) with respect to the Company not establishing an internal control framework relating to all components of internal control, consequently controls have not been designed to evaluate the appropriateness of the carrying amount of deferred tax, Impairment of trade receivable and other financial assets and recognition of gain on fair valuation of financial assets.

 (ii) with respect to receivables appropriate provisioning did not operate effectively which resulted in non-ascertainment of adequate provisioning against the receivables.

-(iv) Certain individual details of debit and credit balances and reconciliation thereof with control balances of receivable/payable, identification of MSME vendors, including supporting evidence for movement thereof as given in Note no. 31 of the financial statement were not available.
-IT Control systems and procedures needs strengthening in terms of framework for Internal Control over financial reporting with reference to financial statements taking into account related controls and procedures as stated in the Guidance Note on Audit of Internal Financial Controls Over Financial Reporting issued by the Institute of Chartered Accountants of India so as to facilitate required reconciliations and provide details for documentation with respect to internal financial controls in the respective areas.
+(iv) Certain individual details of debit and credit balances and reconciliation thereof with control balances of receivable/ payable, identification of MSME vendors, including supporting evidence for movement thereof as given in Note no. 31 of the financial statement were not available.
+IT Control systems and procedures need strengthening in terms of framework for Internal Control over financial reporting with reference to financial statements taking into account related controls and procedures as stated in the Guidance Note on Audit of Internal Financial Controls Over Financial Reporting issued by the Institute of Chartered Accountants of India so as to facilitate required reconciliations and provide details for documentation with respect to internal financial controls in the respective areas.

 A material weakness is a deficiency, or a combination of deficiencies, in internal financial controls over financial reporting, such that there is a reasonable possibility that a material misstatement of the Companys annual or interim financial statements will not be prevented or detected on a timely basis.